 MuleSoft Champions are the life-blood of the MuleSoft community – experts who work tirelessly to give back to the community – whether it be through core contributions, creating connectors, writing blog posts, or through answering questions on our forums and StackOverflow.

 For the work that our Champions do, we cannot recognize them enough.
-First we started with the creation of the MuleSoft Champions Program of which only 7 people have reached the highest honor, becoming a MuleSoft Champion.
+First we started with the creation of the MuleSoft Champions Program of which only 7 people have reached the highest honor,

 We use automated build systems not only because they make our lives easier by taking care of building our apps, but because they can run our automated tests and deploy what we build to the target platform.
 One of our options for building applications (especially Mule applications) is Gradle.
 The Gradle plugin for Mule apps provides a variety of ways to deploy Mule apps and that’s what we’ll be covering in this post!